-If you don't join a Medicare drug plan when you're first eligible for Medicare, and you don't have other creditable prescription drug coverage, you may have to pay a late enrollment penalty, if you join a plan later.
+If you join a plan when you're first eligible for Medicare, and you don't have other creditable prescription drug coverage or get Extra Help (page 15), you may have to pay a late enrollment penalty if you join a plan later.
 Generally, you'll pay this penalty for as long as you have Medicare drug coverage.
 And, the penalty goes up the longer you wait to join.